Brittany Elmslie

-Brittany Joyce Elmslie, OAM (born 19 June 1994) is a former Australian competitive swimmer.
+Brittany Joyce Elmslie, OAM (born 19 June 1994) is an Australian former competitive swimmer.
 She represented Australia at the 2012 and 2016 Summer Olympics in swimming, and won a gold medal in the 4 × 100 m freestyle relay at both Games.

 Personal life

 Elmslie was born in Nambour, Queensland.
 She was named a 2011–2012 YoungStar Sport Award winner for the Northside Chronicle.
-As of 2012, she lives in Brisbane, having moved there from Noosa, where she attended Good Shepherd Lutheran College, in 2011 in order to improve her chances of making the Olympics.
+As of 2012, she lives in Brisbane, having moved there from Noosa (where she attended Good Shepherd Lutheran College) in 2011 in order to improve her chances of making the Olympics.
+In 2011 she completed her final year of school at St Margaret's Anglican Girls' School.

 Elmslie is 179 cm tall and weighs 73 kg.

 Elmslie initially studied Business at Griffith University, majoring in Events and Sports Management.
 She subsequently changed her academic major to Media and Communications at Flinders University.